The Queenstown to Glenorchy drive is easily one of New Zealand’s most scenic roads.

 The historic red Glenorchy shed is one of New Zealand’s most-photographed landmarks.
 While it was once a storage shed for NZ Railways, it’s now a super popular spot for photo ops.
 The shed sits on the shores of Lake Wakatipu with mountains behind it and looks straight out of a Wes Anderson movie.

-After visiting the Glenorchy Shed, we like to wander over to the Glenorchy Lagoon Walkway for an easy, peaceful walk away from the crowds—see more in #10 below!
+After visiting the Glenorchy Shed, I like to wander over to the Glenorchy Lagoon Walkway for an easy, peaceful walk away from the crowds—see more in #10 below!

 10. Glenorchy Lagoon Walkway

 Approx. 3.4km (2.1 miles) return | 40-60 minutes | Easy | Trail Guide